-- System integration: replicate the entry for configuring file associations and other system integration options - "Default format" sets the default archive/compression type, by default last used format is kept - Automatically open single tar archive in tar. files (on by default) allows to directly browse compressed tar archives as it was a single atomic operation for the user: the tar archive is automatically decompressed in a temporary path (exactly as during previews of compressed files) and then opened in a separate instance of PeaZip - Try to open archives containing errors (default off) allows to browse archives even if errors are detected, can be useful to handle bogus or corrupted archives not recommended, for security and stability PeaZip by default does not open such archives

-- Try to edit non explicitly supported file types (default off) allows to save edits to file formats derivate from archive types, not recommended as such formats may contain extra data fields that are out of the scope of an archiving software - "Favourite formats shortcuts" allows choosing a selection of user's favourite formats to be displayed in the popup menu on the left of Ok button in archive creation interface, and from context menus for Add and Convert buttons in the tool bar, for a quicker selection. - "Extract" group contains additional file extraction settings - o "Always ignore paths..." directives: ignore paths extracts file(s) to output path not re-creating the directory structure as is in the archive, by default it is on for extract and open with operations.
+- System integration: replicate the entry for configuring file associations and other system integration options - "Default format" sets the default archive/compression type, by default last used format is kept - Automatically open single tar archive in tar. files (on by default) allows to directly browse compressed tar archives as it was a single atomic operation for the user: the tar archive is automatically decompressed in a temporary path (exactly as during previews of compressed files) and then opened in a separate instance of PeaZip - Try to open archives containing errors (default on) allows to browse archives even if errors are detected, can be useful to handle bogus or corrupted archives - Try to edit non explicitly supported file types (default off) allows to save edits to file formats derivate from archive types, not recommended as such formats may contain extra data fields that are out of the scope of an archiving software - Do not ask confirmation for delete after archiving / extraction (default off).
+If deletion is set after archiving / extract all operation, this option allow to skip confirmation request.
+Use with caution: deletion is not performed if errors are detected in the process, but there are difficult to predict cases where user's supervision is recommendable over automatic checking. - "Extract" group contains additional file extraction settings - "Always ignore paths..." directives: ignore paths extracts file(s) to output path not re-creating the directory structure as is in the archive, by default it is on for extract and open with operations.
 It can be fine tuned applying the directive to: - Extract and open with... operations - Extract displayed objects (objects shown in current browsing or search filter) - Extract selected objects